Hendrikjen/pedigree_programme/README.md

     <!-- Cygwin Setup Installation Tutorial Youtube by C Plus+: https://www.youtube.com/watch?v=2ypfJZ6YuVo -->
     - or install [MinGW](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download), set a new environment variable to the bin folder of mingw, install make by `mingw-get install mingw32-make` or the MinGW Interface (started by `mingw-get`) and use the command `mingw32-make -f makefile_pedigree_programme` instead
   <!-- MinGW Setup Installation Tutorial Youtube by PascalLandau: https://www.youtube.com/watch?v=taCJhnBXG_w-->
-- now you can use the command `./pedigree_programme` to start the programme
+- now you can use the command `./pedigree_programme` to start TRACE
 - for general information you can type `./pedigree_programme -h` to list all possible command line arguments, or `./pedigree_programme -v` to get the current version
 </details>

 <details>
 <summary>Command line arguments</summary>

-The pedigree programme provides three different functionalities: "relatedness", "simulation", and "annealing", which could be chosen by the command line argument `-f <functionality>`.
+TRACE provides three different functionalities: "relatedness", "simulation", and "annealing", which could be chosen by the command line argument `-f <functionality>`.
  - _relatedness_: calculates the dyadic relatedness (+ path characteristics) from a given (partial or complete) pedigree
  - _simulation_: simulates a random population and returns a complete pedigree
  - _annealing_: starts a simulated annealing algorithm to fill the parental gaps within a partial pedigree using dyadic values of realised relatedness (IBD)
- - if no argument is given, the programme starts without a task, gives a short warning, and terminates
+ - if no argument is given, TRACE starts without a task, gives a short warning, and terminates

 For each mode, further required and optional arguments are listed below: